imi-bigpicture/slidetap/README.md

 ## Overview

-*Slides* is a webapp for creating research dataset of digital pathology data.
+*SlideTap* is a webapp for creating research dataset of digital pathology data.
 It is designed to be able to interact with different sources of data, e.g. PACS for images and LIS for metadata, to enable curation of the data, and to output the data in desired formats.

 ## Requirements